labib08/AFL-2022/README.md

 3. Correlation Matrix for Explanatory Features (Features other than Brownlow Votes)
 4. Table Containing Results of Supervised Learning Models
 5. A Q-Q Plot of residuals for linear regression model

+# Any additional requirements needed to run code.
+Python3 and the following modules must be installed:

+	pandas
+	numpy
+	matplotlib
+	sklearn
+	scipy